-Rachel Maby is a mezzo-soprano from London who studied on the prestigious Joint Course at the Royal Northern College of Music (RNCM) and University of Manchester (UoM).
-She graduated with a 1st vocal performance diploma and a 2:1 Bachelor of Music (GRNCM).
-From September 2017 she will be studying a vocal masters in performance at Trinity Laban conservatoire of music and dance.
+Rachel Maby is a mezzo-soprano from London who is currently studying for a masters in vocal performance at Trinity Laban conservatoire of music and dance, having graduated from the the prestigious Joint Course at the Royal Northern College of Music (RNCM) and University of Manchester (UoM) in 2015 with a 1st performance diploma invoice and a 2:1 Bachelor of Music (GRNCM).
 She performs and teaches a vast array of repertoire, focussing on developing vocal versatility in classical, jazz and contemporary music.

 Rachel has worked as an opera singer with notable companies and orchestras, which include Constella Opera-Ballet, Helios Collective, Nottingham Philhamonic orchestra and Asyla ensemble.
 Operatic roles include 'Mélisande' in the final act of Pelléas et Mélisande by Debussy with the Asyla ensemble; 'Delilah' in Sideshows one-woman opera-ballet by Leo Geyer (Grimeborn Opera Festival, Tête à Tête Opera festival, Edinburgh Festival); 'Charlotte' in Glasstown opera-ballet excerpt by Leo Geyer (Arts Theatre, Leicester Square); Marthe in Faust excerpt by Gounod (RNCM Opera Theatre); 'Malika' in Lakme excerpt by Delibes with the Nottingham Philharmonic Orchestra (cond.
 Mark Heron at the Nottingham Concert Hall); Jou Jou in The Merry Widow by Franz Lehar (cond.
 Clark Rundell at the RNCM Opera Theatre) and 'Cupid' in Venus and Adonis by John Blow (Martin Harris Centre).